 Although this diet eliminates added sugars, the plethora of protein and fats can cost you a pretty penny (avocados and meat aren’t cheap!).
 Further, it’s very tough to follow a diet with a maximum limit of 30 grams of carbs, which is equivalent to 2 slices of bread.

 Other huge costs include taste and sustainability of the diet.
-Eating loads of meat, cheese, and avocado can get boring without fruits, vegetables, grains, and nuts.
+Eating loads of meat, cheese, and avocado can get boring and tasteless without fruits, vegetables, grains, and nuts.
 Go ahead and try it for a few days, or even a week or two, and you’ll miss out on those other food groups in no time.

 - The diet has been shown to be effective with those with epilepsy to help reduce the number of seizures.
 These folks are very carefully monitored by a physician.

 - It’s a dangerous diet!
 Setting your body into ketosis can lead to increased acid levels in the blood, which has can have severe health consequences.